HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/customize_webengine_image.md

 #### Execution order and flow

-- **Startup scripts**: Scripts in the `/opt/openliberty/wlp/usr/svrcfg/bin/customer/startup` directory run during container startup, after all core WebEngine configuration tasks are completed and just before the WebEngine server starts.
+- Startup scripts in the `/opt/openliberty/wlp/usr/svrcfg/bin/customer/startup` directory run during container startup, after all core WebEngine configuration tasks are completed and just before the WebEngine server starts.
-- **Update scripts**: Scripts in the `/opt/openliberty/wlp/usr/svrcfg/bin/customer/update` directory run during Cumulative Fix (CF) updates, after product update tasks are completed.
+- Update scripts in the `/opt/openliberty/wlp/usr/svrcfg/bin/customer/update` directory run during CF updates, after product update tasks are completed.
-- **Execution sequence**: Scripts are executed in lexicographical order by filename.
-If you need a specific execution order, consider adding zero-padded numeric prefixes to filenames (e.g., `01-first.sh`, `02-second.sh`, `10-third.sh`) to ensure correct sorting.
+- The container executes scripts in lexicographical order by filename.
+If you need a specific execution order, consider adding zero-padded numeric prefixes to filenames (for example, `01-first.sh`, `02-second.sh`, `10-third.sh`) to ensure correct sorting.
-- **Independence**: Each script is executed separately.
+- Each script is executed separately.
 The system will continue executing subsequent scripts even if a previous script fails.
 There is no built-in dependency management between scripts.

 #### Script capabilities and limitations

-- **Server control**: Scripts can start and stop the Liberty server using the available functions in utility scripts, but this should be done with caution.
+- Scripts can start and stop the Liberty server using the available functions in utility scripts, but you should perform this with caution.
 The WebEngine container manages the server lifecycle, and custom scripts that interfere with this management may cause unexpected behavior.
-- **Configuration changes**: Scripts can modify configuration files, update database entries, and perform other configuration tasks.
-These are the primary intended use cases.
+- Scripts primarily modify configuration files, update database entries, and perform other configuration tasks.
-- **Error handling**: Scripts must implement their own error handling and logging.
+- Scripts must implement their own error handling and logging.
 If a script encounters an error, subsequent scripts will still be executed.
 The container does not provide additional error handling around custom scripts.
-- **Dependencies**: If your scripts have dependencies (e.g., database access), they should include appropriate validation and error handling.
+- If your scripts have dependencies (for example, database access), ensure they include appropriate validation and error handling.
 Failure of one script will not prevent other scripts from running.
-- **Resource usage**: Scripts should be designed to complete in a reasonable time frame and use system resources efficiently.
-Long-running operations should be avoided in startup scripts.
+- Design scripts to complete in a reasonable timeframe and use system resources efficiently.
+Avoid long-running operations in startup scripts.

 #### Intended use cases